 Helicopter Tours:

 Of course, you can’t get any higher than hopping into a helicopter for an aerial tour of the Falls and the area.
 Helicopter Tours are available daily from a variety of operators, and on a clear day, you will be able to see the outline of Toronto to the North and the shores of Lake Erie to the South, as well as the spectacular Falls below.
 The scenery can’t get any better than from up in the sky.
-Flights are subject to weather conditions, and reservations are recommended, even during off-season.
+Flights are subject to weather conditions, and reservations are recommended, even during the off-season.
 Try out Niagara Helicopters or National Helicopters Inc., just a few tour operators in the region.

 Rainbow Bridge